 3. Functions

-A function in JavaScript is defined as a block of code that can be used to perform a particular task in code.
+A function in JavaScript is a block of code that can be used to perform a particular task in code.
 Once a function is created, it can be used multiple times in code.

 Example: